Barbora Krejčíková: 2019: Australian Open mixed doubles champion

-2020: Second Mixed doubles Australian Open title
+2020: Mixed doubles Australian Open title

 In the COVID-affected 2020 season, Krejčíková finally made progress in singles.
 For the first time in her career, she qualified for the main draw of the Australian Open, beating Kaia Kanepi before losing to Ekaterina Alexandrova in the second round.

 During the COVID-19 lockdown, Krejčíková took part in Czech tennis tournaments against players like Petra Kvitová and Karolína Muchová.
 When the tour restarted in August, Krejčíková impressed in a three-set loss to Simona Halep.
 She returned to the ITF circuit afterwards, where she had a string of disappointing results.
 This proved to be a turning point, as she later said she was determined to enjoy her singles tennis more.
 At the French Open in September, Krejčíková had a massive breakthrough, reaching the round of 16.
 There, she lost to qualifier Nadia Podoroska.
 She followed with good performances in Ostrava and Linz, where she lost to Victoria Azarenka in the round of 16 and Aryna Sabalenka in the semifinals, respectively.
 Krejčíková ended the year ranked world No. 65 in singles.

 Krejčíková's doubles season started well with a title in Shenzhen over home team Duan Yingying and Zheng Saisai.
 After that, she played at Australian Open, where she reached the semifinals.
 In the mixed doubles, she won a second consecutive title, this time with Nikola Mektić.
 In Dubai, together with Zheng Saisai, Krejčíková lost in the final to Hsieh Su-wei and Barbora Strýcová.
 In Doha, again with Siniaková, she reached the semifinals before being defeated by Hsieh and Strýcová once again.
 After the COVID shutdown, Krejčíková returned to play doubles in August, and reached another semifinal at the Prague Open.
 She returned with Siniaková to the French Open, where they lost in the semifinals to the defending champions Tímea Babos and Kristina Mladenovic.

 Krejčíková's 2020 season ended in Ostrava, where she and Siniaková made it to the semifinals before Krejčíková had to withdraw.